 Like its twin, the X-H2 is designed for serious enthusiast and professional photographers.
 But it’s better suited for uses where detail capture is more important than outright speed, such as studio or landscape work.

-Not that it’s a slouch, by any means; it can still shoot at 15 frames per second in full resolution raw, or 20 fps using the silent electronic shutter (with 1.29x crop), which comes with a mind-boggling world-record fastest speed of 1/180,000sec.
+It’s no slouch, by any means; it can still shoot at 15 frames per second in full resolution raw, or 20 fps using the silent electronic shutter (with 1.29x crop), which comes with a mind-boggling world-record fastest speed of 1/180,000sec.

 However, the electronic shutter also brings a greater risk of artefacts such as rolling shutter distortion or banding under artificial light, compared to the X-H2S with its stacked sensor and faster readout.

-Thanks to the inclusion of the latest X-Processor 5, the camera also boasts Fujifilm’s new AI-based subject detection autofocus system that can recognise humans, animals, birds or various types of vehicle.
+Thanks to the inclusion of the latest X-Processor 5, the camera also boasts Fujifilm’s AI-based subject detection autofocus system that can recognise humans, animals, birds or various types of vehicle.
 Alternatively, there’s a choice of using either 117 or 425 manually selectable focus points.

 The camera accepts Fujifilm’s familiar NP-W235 battery, which is rated for 680 shots per charge (economy mode).
 Image: Andy Westlake